edefimov/async-sockets/README.md

 - separate timeout values for each socket
 - custom sockets setup by php stream contexts
 - error handling is based on exceptions
+- sends notification about socket events to the system

 ## Installation